aadya940/native-layer/README.md

 | Linux x64 | ✅ Should work | GCC/Clang, `.so` |
 | macOS | ⚠️ Untested | Clang, `.dylib`, expected to work |

-**Windows hot-reload caveat:** Windows locks loaded DLLs.
-The host copies the plugin to a shadow path before loading so replacement works, but there is a brief window where the old version is still live.

 ## Security

 Plugins run in-process and have full system access.